lchris10/lchris10/README.md

 - Jupyter Notebook and PyCharm
 - Agile and waterfall techniques and usage of tools such as Jira

 Through other studies, I am also proficient in statistical analysis in R and SPSS.

-Currently looking for an entry-level Data Science role where I can challenge myself and further develop my skills!
-In the meantime, I'll be learning through self-study and uploading projects onto here.

 My LinkedIn profile: https://www.linkedin.com/in/laura-christen-9b0497133/